ruslo/hunter/README.md

 then you will build all of them from scratch
 ([see rationale](https://github.com/ruslo/hunter/wiki/Rationale)).

-* **Cons** Big one and kind of obvious - it can take a long time to compile, not for every-day update.
+* **Cons** Big one and kind of obvious - it can take a long time to compile, not for every-day update
 * **Pros** One versions of all packages independently on all platforms
 * **Pros** You can use different meta-versions simultaniously (which is really usefull in CI testing).
 E.g.:
 ```